mikemoreedu/ClosetSpace/README.md

 Before you start
 1. Make an account [here](https://expo.dev)
 2. Download Expo Go from iOS app store, log in to same account you just made
-3. Make sure you have node.js on your computer
+3. Make sure you have node.js and npm on your computer

 How to set up expo
 1. Open your IDE of choice and open the terminal